• Skip to main content

 Compared to the traditional combinations of steel, gold, and, sometimes, platinum, the wide use of forged carbon (not only the case but also the mainplate of the Caliber AP 2884 twin-barrel hand-wound movement,) ceramic (used for the bezel, crown, and chronograph push-pieces: the usual Great Attractors of dings and scratches,) as well as titanium (case back cover) makes it look… Hm… Well, of course, it doesn’t look beautiful (at least not until you find beautiful something as bizarre as a warthog,) but it forms a perfect ensemble of materials needed to build something as advanced as the Terminator.

-Of course, what I am referring here to, is not the clumsy T-600 or that hateful liquid-metal T-1000, but rather the more humane T-850 series (Okay, I know that the guy prefers the special-edition Royal Oak Offshore, but I am also sure that he’d never decline this one, too, if offered politely.)
+What I am referring to here, is not the clumsy T-600 or that hateful liquid-metal T-1000, but rather the more humane T-850 series (Okay, I know that the guy prefers the special-edition Royal Oak Offshore, but I am also sure that he’d never decline this one, too, if offered politely.)

 So far, this is one of the least legible skeletonized dials I have ever seen.